Mizoram Information Commission: Composition

 The Chief and other members of State Information Commission are appointed by the Governor on the recommendation of the committee consisting of the Chief Minister as Chairperson, the Leader of the Opposition in the Legislative Assembly and a state Cabinet Minister.

 The members of State Information Commission should be of eminence in public life and are not permitted to hold any other office of profit or any position which is connected with any political party and are also barred from carrying on any business or continuing any profession in any field.

-Pu Lalnunmawia Chuaungo, IAS (Rtd.) is the current Chief Information commissioner of Mizoram Information Commission.

 Tenure and service

 The tenure of the Mizoram State Chief Information Commissioner and a State Information Commissioner for holding office will be a term of 3 years or until they attain the age of 65 years, whichever is earlier and will not be eligible for reappointment on completion of tenure.

 Any vacancy in the State Information Commission has to be filled within six months from the date of vacancy.

 Mizoram Chief Information Commissioner (CIC), Information Commissioner (IC) and State Information Commissioner's salaries, allowances and other service terms and conditions are equivalent to a Judge of the Supreme Court.